AVXAdvanced/ReLumia/README.md

 ## ✅ Supported Devices
 Most Lumias from Windows Phone 8 and above are and will be supported.
 Note: Some rare carrier-specific models may still be missing.
 Contributions are welcome.

+Here is a list of all Supported Phones:

 RM-820,
 RM-821,